New NYC Mural Honors the Healing Bond Between Domestic Abuse Survivors and Their Pets

-At Urban Resource Institute, we help transform the lives of domestic violence survivors and homeless families, with a focus on communities of color and other vulnerable populations.
-We have deepened our impact and become the largest provider of domestic violence services in the U.S.
+Urban Resource Institute helps transform the lives of domestic violence survivors and homeless families, with a focus on communities of color and other vulnerable populations.
+We have deepened our impact and become the largest provider of domestic violence shelter services in the U.S.

 The Urban Resource Institute Virtual Gala was a great success.
 Visit our web page to view the inspiring and enjoyable show, including a lineup of celebrity supporters.
 Click here!